joola/joola/README.md

 ### Main Features

 - **Big-data**, supports distributed caching and processing to cope with big-data needs.
-- **Real-time**, real-time data processing.
+- **Real-time** big-data processing.
 Display analytics as they arrive.
 - **Fast**, advanced caching algorithm.
 Avg. query time of less than a few seconds.
 - **Embed** quickly, seamlessly integrate with your site.
 - **Scalable**, run on a single machine or a node-based matrix.
 - **Secure**, role-based, multi-tenant, data segregation.
-- **Extend** easily to add more data sources, authentication and cache middleware.
+- **Extend**, easy to add more data sources, authentication and cache middleware.

 ### Getting Started
 We've pre-loaded the package with a fully working sample site, so it's easy to get started.